 .

 If you are requesting credit for equivalent courses or BS or MS degree experience, document how you have spent the hours that provided the equivalency experiences.

-Arrange to take the written and then the oral competency exam for you final certification or matriculation.
+Arrange to take the written and then, when required, the oral competency exam for you final certification or matriculation.

-If you are going on to a degree, show or write 5-10 pages that demonstrate you know how to write using the APA Manual of Style that will be required for your Thesis or Dissertation.
+If you are going on to a degree, show or write 3-10 pages that demonstrate you know how to write using the APA Manual of Style that will be required for your Thesis or Dissertation if you do one.
 This paper may be an outline of your proposed topic for your degree.
 The paper may also be a statement of how you will apply this work in future personal or professional circumstances.

+.